 What Are Dental Sealants?

-A dental sealant is a thin, safe, and BPA-free coating made from acrylic that is applied to your child’s back teeth.
+A is a thin, safe, and BPA-free coating made from acrylic that is applied to your child’s back teeth.
 Molars in the back of the mouth are notoriously difficult to properly clean because of their uneven and rough surfaces.
 They are the perfect hiding place for food and bacteria.
 The applied barrier helps protect the teeth from these cavity-causing items.
 Studies have shown that sealants reduce tooth decay risk by almost 80 percent in molars.
 And according to the Centers for Disease Control, children without sealants are three times more likely to have more cavities than those who do have these protective barriers in place.

 Who Can Get Them?

 Sealants are available for children and adults.
 However, getting them earlier is more beneficial.
 A child’s first molars come in around age 6, and the second set appears around age 12.
 Getting a head start on cavity prevention may help you save time and money, too, over the long run of .

 The treatment is quick and harmless.
 We will clean your child’s teeth and then place an acidic gel on them.
 The gel creates a rough surface on the teeth so that there’s a strong bond between the teeth and the sealant.
 We will rinse off the gel, dry the teeth, and then apply the barrier.
 A blue light will be used to harden it at the end.
 They can last for several years, and there are no known side effects from having them.